Are Tips Taxable in Ireland? Understanding the Tax Rules for Tipping

 There is not much of a definitive law when it comes to our tipping system, workers are not protected by any legislation meaning their employers can keep their tips if they like.
 This is because the ownership of tips is not written into any legislation here, meaning employers can keep the tips if they please.

-This can go either way as some restauranteurs give their staff tips “off the books”.
+This can go either way as some restaurateurs give their staff tips “off the books”.
 This works mainly for cash tips because when you tip via card transaction, the bank and Revenue take a cut automatically.

 Get Your Irish Tax Refund Now!